PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/documentation.md

 ### Coverage
 <div class="parameter">
     <div class="parameter__info">
-        <span>Control minimum and maximum of how much clouds are covering the sky.</span>
+        <span>Control minimum and maximum of how much clouds are covering the sky.</span><span style="margin-left: 4px; color: rgba(0,0,0,.5)">Adjust the coverage parameter to control the minimum and maximum coverage of clouds in the sky, allowing you to create various weather conditions and atmospheric effects, ranging from a completely clear sky to a sky that is completely covered by clouds.</span>
     </div>
     <div class="parameter__video"><video autoplay loop muted playsinline ><source src="../img/documentation/cloud_coverage.mov" type="video/mp4"></video></div>
 </div>